arjunjins/Personal-Site-1/README.md

 # Personal-Site-1
-Personal site made by using only HTML
+Personal site made by using only HTML and basic CSS